SanketMeghale/lumen-xarray-lab/README.md

 If a mentor wants to evaluate the prototype fast, these are the highest-signal checks:

-1. Open the GIF and screenshot gallery to verify the explorer is already usable.
+1. Open the screenshot gallery and the explorer demo.
 2. Read [`docs/proposal-alignment.md`](docs/proposal-alignment.md) to see how the current repo maps to the proposal milestones.
 3. Read [`docs/architecture.md`](docs/architecture.md) to confirm the xarray-to-DataFrame boundary is explicit.
 4. Inspect [`src/lumen_xarray_lab/datasets.py`](src/lumen_xarray_lab/datasets.py) and [`src/lumen_xarray_lab/cf.py`](src/lumen_xarray_lab/cf.py) for the core runtime and coordinate-role logic.